benfwalla/Python-For-Beginners/README.md

 I created a pretty nifty set of slides to download Python 3 and Sublime on your Mac or PC.
 You can view the slides [here](https://docs.google.com/presentation/d/1mQYxUIxNDt13_VMecqVyM00Zv5uLiY9nGHUmqHTBWz8/edit?usp=sharing).

-### Helpful Links
-As mentioned above, this repository does not cover all the materials to start developing legitimate projects. **As of now, I mention nothing about tuples, dictionaries, and while loops.** In my opinion, these are all necessary skills that I recommend learning.
-Here is a list of additional resources in these modules and beyond: